cgwire/zou/README.rst

 Zou can:

--  Store production data, such as projects, shots, assets, tasks, metadata files, and validations.
+-  Store production data, such as projects, shots, assets, tasks, and file metadata.
 -  Track the progress of your artists
 -  Store preview files and version them
 -  Provide folder and file paths for any task
 -  Import and Export data to CSV files
 -  Publish an event stream of changes

-Installation and documentation
+Installation and Documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Installation of Zou requires the setup of third-party tools such as a database
-instance, so it is recommended to the follow the documentation:
+instance, so it is recommended to follow the documentation:

 `https://zou.cg-wire.com/ <https://zou.cg-wire.com>`__